 In the side canyons, along the narrow water courses where deep pools are carved in rock and the flow is clear and constant, lives a small, plump, gray bird with stumpy tail, the water ouzel.
-Hw is truly aquatic, and although not web-footed he is as much at home in the water as a duck.
-He makes his living in the flowing streams and cascades of high basins and canyons of the west; he cannot live without them and he never departs far, He builds his roofed nest and rears his young in the spray of waterfalls.
-You will probably first encounter him as he bobs on a stone in midstream.
-He may astonish you by suddenly plunging into the foaming water.
-Over his shiny somber gark gray suit he instantly slips a resplendent jacket of/silvery bubbles and walks about on the bottom picking up aquatic larvae here and there with the same unconcern an ordinary bird would show on dry land.
+(He is truly aquatic, and) although not web-footed he is as much at home in the water as a duck.
+He country makes his living in the flowing streams and cascades of high basins ) and canyons of the west; he cannot live without them and he never departs far han the He builds his roofed nest and rears his young in the spray of waterfalls.
+He is the at tipper or water ouge and when You will probably) first encounter (him as he bobs) on a stone in midetream; and & you OF It is astrage sight, for this bid is a etc. etc etc. ment hermany (1) He may astonish you by suddenly plunging into the foaming water.
+Over his into No shiny somber dark gray suit he instantly slips a resplendent jacket of/silvery This outfit (NO) bubbles and walks about on the bottom picking up aquatic larvae here and as litter. as be would there with the same unconcern an ordinary bird would show on dry land.
 In a moment he pops out again, leaving his bright diving suit behind, and as dry as before he dove in, continues about his business.
-He is apparently pleased with his mode of life, bursting into song most unexpectedly after emerging from one of his underwater expeditions.
-There are technologists who allege that birds sing merely to proclaim territorial right.
-But the ouzel sings his ebullient, varied song throughout the year for no other assignable reason than the sheer joy of doing so.
-He himself is the only audience he requires, for more often than not he sings unheard in the mist of a thundering cascade.
+He is apparently pleased with his mode of life, bursting into song most unexpectedly after forgen Pemerging from one of his underwater expeditions. ( There are technologists who allege that birds sing merely to proclaim territorial right.
+But the ouzel sings his ebullient, varied song throughout the year for no other assignable reason than the sheer joy of doing so, "He himself is the only audience (he) (requires, for more often than not) he sings unheard in the mist of a thundering cascade.